Gods and Monsters (film): Plot

 In the 1950s, James Whale, the director of Frankenstein and Bride of Frankenstein, has retired.
 Whale lives with his long-time housemaid, Hanna, who loyally cares for him but disapproves of his homosexuality.
 He has suffered a series of strokes that have left him fragile and tormented by memories: growing up as a poor outcast, his tragic World War I service, and the filming of Bride of Frankenstein.
-Whale slips into his past and indulges in his fantasies, reminiscing about gay pool parties and sexually teasing an embarrassed, starstruck fan.
+Whale slips into his past and indulges in his fantasies, reminiscing about gay pool parties and sexually teasing a slightly embarrassed, starstruck fan.
 He battles depression, and at times contemplates suicide, as he realizes his life, his attractiveness, and his health are slipping away.

 Whale befriends his young, handsome gardener, Clayton Boone, and the two begin a sometimes uneasy friendship as Boone poses for Whale's sketches.
 The two men bond while discussing their lives and dealing with Whale's spells of disorientation and weakness from the strokes.
 Boone, impressed with Whale's fame, watches Bride of Frankenstein on television as his friends mock the movie, his friendship with Whale, and Whale's intentions.

 Boone assures Whale that he is straight and receives Whale's assurance that there is no sexual interest, but Boone storms out when Whale graphically discusses his sexual history.
 Boone later returns with the agreement that no such "locker room" discussions occur again.
 Boone is invited to escort Whale to a party hosted by George Cukor for Princess Margaret.
 There, a photo op has been arranged for Whale with "his Monsters": Boris Karloff and Elsa Lanchester from "ancient" movie fame.
 This event exacerbates Whale's depression.
 A sudden rainstorm becomes an excuse to leave.